-Hertfordshire Building Control Limited
+Hertfordshire Building Control

 The Council partnered with six local authorities across Hertfordshire to create a fully integrated Building Control service which was launched in August 2016; the Council holds 14% of the share capital (£7) and is represented on the board.
-Control is shared equally among the seven partners and the company will operate out of the Hertsmere Civic Offices.
-In 2017/18 the Council's estimated share of losses for the year amounted to £118.9k (2016/17 £15.7k), the total of which £134.6k has been provided for in these accounts.
+Control is shared equally among the seven partners.

+In 2018/19 the Council's estimated share of losses have been maintained at £134k, with the possibility of a small in-year profit being reported by the company for 2018/19 (2017/18 £134k), the total of which £134k has been provided for in these accounts.
 In August 2016 the Council made a loan of £107k to the company which is held in Long Term Debtors on the balance sheet.